moonbeam-foundation/moonbeam/README.md

 - PrivKey: 0x94c49300a58d576011096bcb006aa06f5a91b34b4383891e8029c21dc39fbb8b
 ```

-Also, the prefunded default account for testing purposes is:
+Also, the pre-funded default account for testing purposes is:

 ```
 # Gerald: